JIMOHMA/fleetsimulation/README.md

-# Element Fleet Simulation
+# Fleet Simulation (MVP)
-This goal of this web application was to simulate my understanding of what a real-time analytics for a fleet of vehicles would entail.
-More features can and will be added in the coming future.
+This goal of this web application was to simulate my understanding of what a real-time analytics for a fleet of vehicles would entail. **Given that this is an MVP, more features will be added and application will be re-designed for a better user experience.**

 ### Tech Stack (MERN)
 <p align="center">